 How to Refresh a Snapshot

-Click the Account Snapshots tab from the left-hand menu
+- Go to your Agency View and click the Account Snapshots tab from the left-hand menu

-Find the snapshot you want to update
+- Find the snapshot you want to update and click the Refresh icon next to that snapshot

-Select which new or modified assets you want to include
+- Select which new or modified assets you want to include

-Click Refresh to finalize the update.
+- Click Refresh to finalize the update.

 Note: After you click Refresh, HighLevel loads the selected assets from the source sub-account.
 You’ll see a progress indicator showing how many assets have been loaded.
 If some assets fail to load, the refresh will still continue for the others instead of stopping the entire process.

-Handling Failed assets during refresh
+Handling Failed Assets during Refresh

 If one or more assets fail to load during a refresh, they will be marked as failed while the rest of the selected assets continue processing.